alliedvision/VmbPy/README.md

 - opencv: Similar to above but ensures that the numpy arrays are valid OpenCV images
 - test: Additional tools such as `flake8`, `mypy`, and `coverage` only necessary for executing `run_tests.py`

+# Differences to VimbaPython

+VmbPy is the successor of VimbaPython.
+As such it shares many similarities, but in some places major differences exist.
+An overview of the differences between VimbaPython and VmbPy can be found in the migration guide, that is part of the Vimba X SDK documentation.

 # Usage

 Below is a minimal example demonstrating how to print all available cameras detected by VmbPy.
 It